Randomized CP Tensor Decomposition: Numerical Results

-The CP decomposition represents the spatial structure by single spatial frequencies per mode, which poses difficulties in obtaining a decomposition low in tensor rank.
-This explains why for a fixed target rank of $30$ across all methods, the SVD achieves a substantially lower reconstruction error (See Table~\ref{Tab:fluid}).
-However, the compression ratios for the CP and SVD methods are $c_{CP}\approx 562.17$ and $c_{SVD} \approx 5.02$ so that the tensor representation compresses the data nearly two orders of magnitude more.
+Note, that for a fixed target rank of $k=30$ across all methods, the SVD achieves a substantially lower reconstruction error (see Table~\ref{Tab:fluid}).
+However, the compression ratios for the CP and SVD methods are $c_{CP}\approx 562.17$ and $c_{SVD} \approx 5.02$, i.e., the CP compresses the data nearly two orders of magnitude more.

-Next, the analysis of the same flow is repeated in the presence of additive white noise.
+\paragraph{Results in Presence of White Noise.} Next, the analysis of the same flow is repeated in the presence of additive white noise.
 While this is not of concern when dealing with flow simulations, it is realistic when dealing with flows obtained from measurement.
-We choose a signal-to-noise ratio of 2 to demonstrate the robustness of the CP decomposition to noise.
+We chose a signal-to-noise ratio of 2 to demonstrate the robustness of the CP decomposition to noise.
 Figure~\ref{fig:fluid_noisy} shows again the corresponding dominant spatial modes and temporal dynamics.
 Both the SVD and the CP decomposition faithfully capture the temporal dynamics.
-However, comparing the modes of the SVD to Figure~\ref{fig:fluid1}, it is apparent that the spatial modes are overfit and contain a large amount of noise.
-The spatial modes revealed by the CP decomposition show a significantly better approximation.
-Again, it is crucial to use power iterations to achieve a good approximation quality (See Table~\ref{Tab:fluid_noisy}).
+However, comparing the modes of the SVD to Figure~\ref{fig:fluid1}, it is apparent that the spatial modes contain a large amount of noise.
+The spatial modes revealed by the CP decomposition provide a significantly better approximation.
+Again, it is crucial to use power iterations to achieve a good approximation quality (see Table~\ref{Tab:fluid_noisy}).
 By inspection, the relative reconstruction error using the SVD is poor compared to the error achieved using the CP decomposition.
-Here, we have shown the error for a rank $k=30$ and $k=6$ approximation.
-The latter target rank was determined using the optimal hard threshold for singular values~\citep{gavish2014optimal}.
-However, the suggested target rank is lower then the number of modes which are of interested as seen in ~\ref{fig:flow_spectrum2}.
-The CP decomposition overcomes this disadvantage, and is able to approximate the first $k=30$ modes with only a slight loss of accuracy.
-Note that the randomized CP decomposition performs better then the deterministic algorithm in the presence of noise.
+Here, we show the error for a rank $k=30$ and $k=6$ approximation.
+The target rank was determined using the optimal hard threshold for singular values~\citep{gavish2014optimal}.